- Page/Post Title

-The Pages screen will load in your browser and display a list of all your WordPress pages …
+The Pages screen will load in your browser and display a list of all your pages …

-Title – This field lets you replace the page title.
+Title – Use this option to change the page title.

-Date – Change your page date and time here.
-Note: Use this option to schedule your page to publish at a future date.
+Date – Set the date and time of your page in this section.
+Note: Use this setting to schedule pages to be published at a future date.